-Genoa may have all the captivating grit of a major port city, but there is nothing gritty about Milan.
+Genoa may have all the captivating grit of a major port city, but when you arrive in Milan, you will realize it is quite the opposite!
 Sleek designer fashions fill the streets and shop windows, fashionistas crowd the cafès at sundown for the traditional aperitivo, and the elegant white Duomo soars above it all.
 Put on your best shoes and take a train to Milan.

-Genoa is such a famously difficult city to drive in that it is mentioned in the lyrics of an Italian folk classic, and Milan, which applies a pollution surcharge on your rental car to drive into the center, isn’t much better.
-Skip the stress of navigating these two major cities by car and travel the 90 miles (145 km) between Genoa and Milan in less than 1.5 hours by direct train.
+Genoa is so famously known to be a difficult city to drive in, that it is even mentioned in the lyrics of an Italian folk classic.
+When it comes to Milan, the city applies a pollution surcharge on your rental car to drive into the center.
+Skip the stress of navigating these two major cities by car and travel the 90 miles (145 km) between Genoa and Milan in less than 1.5 hours by direct train

 Frequent Trains from Genoa to Milan

-There are almost 40 direct Trenitalia trains between the central Genova Piazza Principe and Milano Centrale stations each day, including both high-speed Alta Velocità (AV) and Regionale Veloce trains.
-Trains depart from early morning to late evening, so you have a vast selection of times to choose from which fit your travel schedule.
+There are almost 40 direct Trenitalia trains between the Genova Piazza Principe and Milano Centrale stations each day, including both high-speed Alta Velocità (AV) and Regionale Veloce trains.
+Trains depart from early morning to late in the evening, so you have a vast selection of times to choose from that can fit in your travel schedule.
 The fastest trains take about 1.5 hours to make the trip, and the slowest about 1 hour and 50 minutes.
 Tickets range in price from $11-22.